mniju/CarND-Path-Planning-Project/writeup.md

 Implement a Cost functions. since the spline tractory takes care of lane change and smoothening, cost function is not implemented.

 Implement prediction of the position of other cars using the Naive Bayes

+Also , needless to say the Initial Framework of driving the car in the lane , i mostly borrowed from the Project Walkthrough.